Off spinners also need a cushion: Hafeez

 ISLAMABAD: Extremely concerned on the future and survival of off-spin bowling, Mohammad Hafeez has called for readjustments in an effort to cope with the changing scenario and to confront the challenges faced by the game of cricket.

+Hafeez advocated the idea of readjustment according to changing situation.
+“This is the best time to make adjustments.”

-The experienced batsman is a part of the 29-member squad selected for Test and T20 series in England.
-“I can understand we have enough options at our disposal for the Test matches and I don’t think I would be required to play Tests.
-However, I would be available even for Test matches so is everyone else who has been named on the touring squad,” he said.
+The experienced batsmen is a part of the 29-member squad selected for Test and T20 series in England.
+“I can understand we have enough options at our disposal for the Test matches and I don’t think I would be required to play longer version.
+However, I would be available even for Test matches so is everyone else who has been named on the touring squad.”

-The prolific run getter said personal records hardly mattered for him.
-“What matters, however, is helping my side win matches and titles.
-Personal milestones have always been a second priority for me.
-I feel happy and proud if my performance leads to a win for my country.
-That satisfaction has no match,” said Hafeez.
+The prolific run getter for Pakistan in shorter version of the game in recent times, Hafeez said personal records hardly mattered for him: “What matters however is helping my side win matches and titles.
+Personal milestones has always been a second priority for me.
+I feel happy and proud if my performance goes on to win matches for my country.
+That satisfaction has no match.”